-Back in the 60s, when my parents were coming of age, the dream of a plant-based hamburger that could satisfy meat-eaters was practically inconceivable.
+Back in the 60s, when my parents were coming of age, the dream of a plant-based hamburger that could satisfy even meat-eaters was practically inconceivable.
 The best they could find in their local health food co-ops were hockey puck-shaped patties comprised of lentils, red beans, corn, or wheat.
 These earnest imitations didn’t fool anybody.
 And nobody ever tried to cook them on a grill — at least, not twice.

-Is this a positive trend?
+So, is this a positive trend?
 What are the pros and cons of eating plant-based meat alternatives?
 Are they healthy, or just another way to grow heart disease and obesity?

 The Rise of Plant-Based Burgers and Alternative Meats